 Verifying Butterflies During a Site Visit

 Visual Identification: The most important thing about a visual identification is that you must be absolutely sure you have identified the butterflies correctly.
 That’s because the atlas has no way of verifying these sightings.
 Identification by sight can be difficult or impossible for some species.
 Or an individual butterfly may be positioned in a way making identification challenging or even impossible.
 Knowledge of key field marks and distinguishing features are always critical.
 We highly recommend studying and using your butterfly field guide.
 If you can only identify it as, say, a skipper, one of the Phyciodes crescents, or one of the “lady” species (Painted Lady or American Lady), for example, then indicate that on your checklist.
-It is fine to count things at higher taxonomic level than species.
+It is fine to count things at higher taxonomic level, such as family or genus, than species.
 In fact, it often happens!

 Survey Equipment: